 3:30-5:30 Read books from library/Take notes on connections

-Permalink for this paragraph 0 In either case, the task of creating a schedule required us to think through the most important work that we needed to accomplish and present a period of time that we wanted to devote to it.
+¶ 20 Leave a comment on paragraph 20 0 In either case, the task of creating a schedule required us to think through the most important work that we needed to accomplish and present a period of time that we wanted to devote to it.

-Permalink for this paragraph 0 Central to that focus was the act of writing the email.
+¶ 22 Leave a comment on paragraph 22 0 Central to that focus was the act of writing the email.
 Unlike phone conversations that can spin off topic or personal to-do lists that can be jotted down and easily tossed, emailing your partner a schedule requires typing.
 Thus it necessarily invites revision, reflection and the type of intentionality that is essential for effective thinking.
 Emailing each other our plan for the day required us to think about what we needed to accomplish and gave us space to write, revise and rework until we felt comfortable with that plan.

-Permalink for this paragraph 0 At the time we launched our partnership, email and digital communication in general had become so widespread that it already inspired criticism as “supplanting human connection” and fostering a modern-day anomie, as Sherry Turkle would observe.17 Interestingly, however, the peculiar circumstance of writing a history dissertation – near solitude being normative – actually meant that our email correspondence forged a powerful interpersonal connection, rather than weakly mimicking one.
+¶ 23 Leave a comment on paragraph 23 0 At the time we launched our partnership, email and digital communication in general had become so widespread that it already inspired criticism as “supplanting human connection” and fostering a modern-day anomie, as Sherry Turkle would observe.17 Interestingly, however, the peculiar circumstance of writing a history dissertation – near solitude being normative – actually meant that our email correspondence forged a powerful interpersonal connection, rather than weakly mimicking one.
 Turkle’s oft-cited assumption that our increasing tendency to email and text rather than speak in person or by phone “dials down human contact” didn’t apply in a situation in which little or no human contact, digital or otherwise, is considered the norm.18

-Permalink for this paragraph 0 Our experience suggests that the virtual component is essential to a writing partnership in the digital age.
+¶ 25 Leave a comment on paragraph 25 0 Our experience suggests that the virtual component is essential to a writing partnership in the digital age.
 For one thing, the online relationship doesn’t involve a physical meeting time or place or even the need to be on the same schedules.
 We could – and did – sign in or out at wildly different times, and our work patterns never interfered with each other.
 This created necessary boundaries between our workdays; we were not affected by each other’s doctor’s appointments or trips to the gym.
 We were also protected from interferences like phone calls.
 One can (theoretically) work for hours without checking email, and so while the other person is “virtually there” they don’t interfere in the actual writing process.
 In other words, the online aspect of our partnership enabled us to be the solitary, independent scholars we are while, at the same time, offering us virtual and ever-present support and accountability.

-Permalink for this paragraph 0 Writing a dissertation is hard, and while the general advice literature is largely right, it is woefully incomplete, missing the unprecedented context of the digital age and the singularity of individual intellectual and emotional situations.
+¶ 26 Leave a comment on paragraph 26 0 Writing a dissertation is hard, and while the general advice literature is largely right, it is woefully incomplete, missing the unprecedented context of the digital age and the singularity of individual intellectual and emotional situations.
 No existing text acknowledges the burst of motivation that comes from sharing a breakthrough with someone who understands your work, the sense of duty created by knowing someone is waiting for you to check in every morning and to check out every evening, or how much more rewarding the process of writing a dissertation can be when this partner is a respected colleague and, eventually, friend.

-Permalink for this paragraph 0 The digital age provides necessary help for young scholars wrestling with the challenges of writing a history dissertation.
+¶ 27 Leave a comment on paragraph 27 0 The digital age provides necessary help for young scholars wrestling with the challenges of writing a history dissertation.
 We have found this help not in the form of fancy new software, but in a relatively old technology that can be altered by the intentionality of how we’re using it.
 Email has been around for decades and has certainly been eclipsed by other forms of social media in terms of hipness and hotness.
 However as a direct, personal tool of virtual communication and writing support, traditional email is still without peer.
 It enables daily communication that is flexible, personal, immediate and non-invasive, and it requires a deliberate act of writing that spurs thinking and enables revision.
 Perhaps most importantly, email enables intellectual colleagues of similar goals and temperaments to work together across vast distances, reducing the isolation of academic writing while fostering a rich, supportive collaboration.

-Permalink for this paragraph 0 About the authors: Natalia Mehlman Petrzela is assistant professor of Education Studies and History at the New School University in New York City.
+¶ 29 Leave a comment on paragraph 29 0 About the authors: Natalia Mehlman Petrzela is assistant professor of Education Studies and History at the New School University in New York City.
 She is currently working on a book entitled Origins of the Culture Wars: Sex, Language, and the Creation of Contemporary Conservatism.
 She received her Ph.D. in History from Stanford University in 2009.
 Sarah Manekin is currently a National Academy of Education/Spencer Foundation postdoctoral fellow, and is on leave from Johns Hopkins University.
 She received her Ph.D. in History from the University of Pennsylvania in 2009.

 - Others address these questions, often building on Robert Putnam’s Bowling Alone: The Collapse and Revival of American Community (New York: Simon and Schuster, 2001), based largely on research conducted before the digital age.
 For example: Barry Wellman, et al., “Does the Internet Increase, Decrease, or Supplement Social Capital?”
 American Behavioral Scientist, November 2001, vol. 45, No. 3, 436-455; Homero Gil de Zuniga, “The Mediating Path to a Stronger Citizenship: Online and Offline Networks, Weak Ties, and Civic Engagement,” Communication Research, June 2011, Vol. 38, No 3, 397-421; Keith Hampton, et al, “Social Isolation and New Technology: How the Internet and Mobile Phones Impact Americans’ Social Networks,” Pew Internet and American Life Project, November 2009, http://pewinternet.org/Reports/2009/18–Social-Isolation-and-New-Technology.aspx. ↩